Ani07-05/impact-scan/README.md

 ## Features

 - **AI-Powered Analysis**: Uses models like GPT-4, Claude, or Gemini to validate findings and explain vulnerabilities.
+- **Groq-Powered Repository Analysis**: Automatically analyzes your codebase and generates custom security rules tailored to your specific architecture.
 - **Agentic Architecture**:
     - **StaticAnalysisAgent**: Deep code scanning using Semgrep and Bandit.
     - **ComprehensiveSecurityCrawler**: Web-enriched thread intelligence and exploit verification.